cjyuan/cyf-notes/ITP-JS3-Sprint3-PR-comments.md

 - Scoped execution: The code runs in the module scope, avoiding unintended pollution of the global namespace.

 ---
+Placing all the "run on load" code in one place is a good practice.
+Would be even better to place the code (and the constants/variables needed locally by these code) inside a function to make it clearer that "this is what runs when the page loads."

+---
 Can you put all the "run on load" code inside a function?
 Doing so can make it clearer that "this is what runs when the page loads."
 For examples,

 ```javascript
 function setup() {